 Founded in Portland in 1971, the Cleo Fund was the first organization in Maine to recognize the importance of spaying and neutering pets.
 What started as a fundraising effort to help spay Cleo, a stray dog that had recently given birth to 10 puppies, turned into a non-profit organization dedicated to helping income-qualified individuals afford spay/neuter surgeries for their pets.
 In 2012, the Cleo Fund selected the Animal Welfare Society to carry on its mission.
 The merger created the largest spay/neuter organization in Maine, allowing the Cleo Fund to expand its reach statewide and continue helping income-qualified Maine cat owners afford spay/neuter surgeries for their pets.

-Under AWS, the Cleo Fund established a voucher program, redeemable at participating veterinary practices statewide.
+Under AWS, the Cleo Fund established a voucher program, redeemable at participating veterinary practices statewide (see map below for a general idea of coverage area).
 The veterinarian discounts the surgery, the client pays a small co-pay, and the Cleo Fund pays the remaining balance.
-A limited number of vouchers are available each month, to residents of Androscoggin, Aroostook, Franklin, Hancock, Kennebec, Knox, Lincoln, Oxford, Penobscot, Piscataquis, Sagadahoc, Somerset, Waldo and Washington counties.
+A limited number of vouchers are available, to residents of Androscoggin, Aroostook, Franklin, Hancock, Kennebec, Knox, Lincoln, Oxford, Penobscot, Piscataquis, Sagadahoc, Somerset, Waldo and Washington counties.
 Vouchers can be requested online.
 Cumberland County and York County clients are referred to the AWS Community Veterinary Clinic, located in West Kennebunk, to receive a high-quality, low-cost surgery for their pets.

 The Cleo Fund coordinates spay/neuter clinics throughout the state.
 The high impact model successfully alters 90 animals over the course of three days.
 The frequency and locations of the clinics are based on grant funding and veterinarian availability.